Temi-Lab/Projects/README.md

+# Read Me

-This repository are some projects that I have worked on
+This repository holds quick projects that I have worked on